 If you plan to build an exhibition stand for promotion at an international exhibition, look at our portfolio.

 What your customer is afraid of

-The last but not the least: there are fears out there which 100% of Internet customers face.
+Finally: there are fears out there that 100% of Internet customers face.
 The list is below.
-If you help your clients to get rid of them you can raise your sales right away.
+If you help your clients to get rid of them, you can raise your sales right away.

 - The necessity to see and touch the goods and get the consultation – 29%

 - Fear of buying a fake – 21%

 - Thought of a spontaneous purchase – 17%

 - Understanding that the waiting time is too long – 15%

 - High price – 15%